 We can also go a step further.
 By not offering insurance, but with strict enforcement of credit repayment, microcredit can be very risky and, as suggested before, it may increase vulnerability considerably, particularly for large shocks.
 Risk-averse poor families might decide not to borrow to invest in profitable activities if there is a reasonable chance that they will be unable to repay the loan and will be severely punished.
 An example of an Ethiopian microcredit product that was considered by many to increase vulnerability was analysed in Dercon and Christiaensen (2007).
-In an attempt to boost modern input use (mainly fertiliser) in agriculture, a credit-cumextension package has been offered in Ethiopia since the mid-1990s.
-However, repayment of input credit is harshly enforced, so that the loans are actually very risky - if the harvest fails the loans still have to be repaid.
+In an attempt to boost modern input use (mainly fertiliser) in agriculture, a credit-cum-extension package has been offered in Ethiopia since the mid-1990s.
+However, repayment of input credit is harshly enforced, so that the loans are actually very risky-if the harvest fails the loans still have to be repaid.
 The case for offering insurance in this setting, for example by charging a higher rate of interest but forgiving the loan in the event of poor observed rainfall, is substantial as it would remove the major risk linked to the loan.

 Successfully putting such ideas into practice is difficult as demonstrated by the Malawi experiment with rainfall insurance mentioned before (Gine and Yang, 2007).
 While rainfall risk was substantial, there was less uptake of the credit product when linked with insurance, effectively a counterintuitive result.
-Whether this is related to problems of understanding insurance and general issues of ambiguity cannot be not easily shown but is of substantial practical interest.